|At the end of this course, the student

 - is able to formulate a probabilistic model for regression, classification, and density estimation

 - understands the principle of maximum likelihood estimation as well as the full Bayesian approach

-- is able to derive algorithms using these principles for a wide class of models, such as the mutlivariate Gaussian models, linear models for regression, logistic regression, and Gaussian mixtures (the EM algorithm), as well as kernel, variational, and sampling methods
+- is able to derive algorithms using these principles for a wide class of models, such as the linear Gaussian model, linear models for regression, logistic regression, and Gaussian mixtures (the EM algorithm)

 - is able to understand and implement mathematically described methods from modern statistical machine learning

 In this course we provide a principled treatment of the basic models and methods from statistical machine learning.
-This requires a certain mathematical depth, but we will take ample time to acquire the necessary mathematical knowledge and skills using exercises, (computer) assignments, and optionally student projects on more advanced state-of-the-art machine learning methods (such as Gaussian processes, kernel methods, Bayesian model selection, the EM algorithm, variational methods, and Markov Chain Monte Carlo).
+This requires a certain mathematical depth, but we will take ample time to acquire the necessary mathematical knowledge and skills using exercises, (computer) assignments, and optionally student projects on more advanced state-of-the-art machine learning methods (such as Gaussian processes, support vector machines, graphical models, Markov Chain Monte Carlo.)